chuck-sys/chip-8-tools/docs/Assembler.md

 data 0x000f
 ```

-For convenience's sake, all addresses can be labelled.
+For convenience's sake, all addresses can be labeled.